 Making and Using Nettle Powder for Nutrition and Health...And How to Sneak It Into Your Family's Food!

-Stinging Nettle (Urtica dioica) is full of nutrition!
-It is full of the entire spectrum of vitamins and minerals we need.
-In fact, it has so much calcium that it is an excellent remedy for growing pains in children!
-Nettle affects many other health issues, including but not limited to: gout, skin eruptions, detoxifying the body by strengthening the liver and kidneys, bone health, joint health, hay fever, anemia...and more!
+Stinging Nettle (Urtica dioica) is full of the entire spectrum of vitamins and minerals we need.
+In fact, it has so much calcium that it is an excellent remedy for growing pains in children.
+Nettle affects many other health issues, including but not limited to: gout, skin eruptions, detoxifying the body by strengthening and supporting the liver and kidneys, bone health, joint health, hay fever, anemia...and more!

-Nettle was actually grown by the ancient Greeks and used as one of their main sources of food.
-Yes, it is safe and delicious to eat!
+Nettle was even cultivated by the ancient Greeks and used as one of their main sources of food as well as medicine.
+Yes, it is actually very safe and delicious to eat!
 It tastes "grassy," but vinegar, lemon, garlic, and spices can be added to make a delicious vegetable side dish.

-Unfortunately, not everyone likes Nettle.
-After all, it's GREEN!
-Very green---and not everyone loves their vegetables!
-If you are wanting to be sure your family gets enough greens, and especially with the high nutritional value found in Nettle, there IS a way to ensure this without causing a ruckus in your family!
-Powdered herbs, including Nettle, can be sprinkled and used on all kinds of dishes---and guess what?
-No one's the wiser! :-)
+If you are wanting to be sure your family gets enough greens, and especially with the high nutritional value found in Nettle, there IS a way to ensure they eat their nettles (or greens in general) without causing a ruckus.
+The answer?

 How to Powder Dried Nettle Leaves